 Nineteen tools.
 One Docker socket.
 And suddenly your AI agent can spin up containers, build images, manage networks, and handle volumes — all through natural language.

 The Docker MCP server by Christian Kreiling is the most comprehensive community-built MCP server for Docker operations.
-With 700 stars and 97 forks, it’s been a popular choice for developers who want their AI agents to manage Docker environments directly.
+With 717 stars and 98 forks, it’s been a popular choice for developers who want their AI agents to manage Docker environments directly.
 It’s not official from Docker, Inc. — but it’s what many people have used for container management.
-However, as of April 2026, the maintenance situation has deteriorated significantly, with critical security vulnerabilities disclosed and the maintainer unresponsive.
+However, as of May 2026, the maintenance situation continues to deteriorate, with critical security vulnerabilities publicly disclosed, the maintainer completely unresponsive, and the 90-day full-disclosure deadline (June 24, 2026) now 37 days away.

 What It Does